dgrule/yolo/README.md

 ## Instructions

 Take a look at the `js` folder in the top-level.
 It should have some JavaScript function in standalone files.
-Some work, some may have been written under an extreme lack of sleep.
+Some work may have been written under an extreme lack of sleep.

 Your mission is to fix the broken code and if you feel brave, add your own new functions.